-With live art installations and performance, Compass Festival is set to animate the city of Leeds this summer.
-Every two years the festival’s events pop up in public spaces across the city – you’ll find them in shopping centres, libraries, museums, markets and on the streets.
+With live art installations and performance, Compass Festival will animate the city of Leeds once again this autumn.
+Every two years the festival’s events pop up in public spaces across the city – this year, you’ll find audio performances happening in supermarkets alongside creative food events, storytelling and workshops in Kirkgate Market.

-Three new in-person events have been announced as part of the 2021 programme.
+Five brand-new commissions have been announced as part of the 2022 programme.